Bath and shower products, as part of the $50-billion personal care products industry, have become big business in the United States.

 Tucked away in a small town in New England is a thriving enterprise with a passion for quality.

 In fact, that's how the company started…

-One person setting out in a quest for a natural, inexpensive solution to a stubborn and long standing dermatological challenge.
+One person setting out in a quest for an inexpensive solution to a stubborn and long standing dermatological challenge.